 Choosing the Correct Deductible

 A deductible is the amount towards a claim that you are responsible for out of pocket before your insurance pays out.
-Collision and comprehensive insurance coverages require you to pay a deductible whenever you claim a loss, and the insurance company often allows you to set your own deductible (typically up to $1,000) .
+Collision and comprehensive insurance coverage require you to pay a deductible whenever you claim a loss, and the insurance company often allows you to set your own deductible (typically up to $1,000) .
 An important note about deductibles is that they occur on each claim made for auto insurance, not on an annual basis like health insurance.

 All else equal, a higher deductible results in lower monthly premiums.